cylc/cylc-admin/docs/proposal-state-names.md

   word `retrying` wrongly suggests already running again.
 In fact "retrying" is the *reason* why a previously-failed or previously submit-failed task has been returned to the `waiting` state, with a new clock-trigger
-- `runahead` is really implementation that should not be exposed to users, and will not exist in the spawn-on-demand era, but so long as we still have a task pool users occasionally need to know about it (e.g. if they `cylc insert` a task beyond *max active cycle points*).

 #### New Abstract Task States